-- A student must be removed from class and expelled without resort to an alternative education program of the student is on school property or attending a school-related activity on or off school property: - \Assaults a teacher or other individual as defined by law. - \Uses, exhibits, or possesses: - a.
-A firearm as defined by Texas Penal Code. - b.
-An illegal knife as defined by Texas Penal Code or by local policy.
-(51⁄2" or more) - c.
-A prohibited weapon listed in Texas Penal Code - \Conduct containing the elements of: - a.
-Aggravated, sexual or aggravated sexual assault, under Texas Penal Code. - b.
-Arson under Texas Penal Code - c.
-Indecency with a child under Texas Penal Code - d.
-Aggravated kidnapping Texas Penal Code - e.
-An alcohol or drug offense that is punishable as a felony - f.
-Murder or attempted murder. - \Retaliation against a school employee in connection with one of the offenses listed above, whether or not the offense occurs on or off school property or at a school-related activity. \Inappropriate use of computers - \Continued serious or persistent misbehavior that violates the district's code of conduct after the student has been in AEP. - \Criminal mischief if punishable as a felony, whether committed on or off property or at school related activities. - \Membership in a gang or evidence of recruiting for gangs
+DESCRIPTION EXAMPLES DISCIPLINARY OPTIONS/RESPONSES Disciplinary action under Level A student must be removed from A. Alternative Education Program IV could result from the class and expelled without resort to Expulsion-Refer to local process continuation of lower level an alternative education policy for full due offenses.
+Included are acts which program of the student is on school hearing expulsion procedures. property or attending a C. A report will be filed with result in violence to another person(s) or properties which pose a school-related activity on or off local law enforcement agency direct threat to others in the school.
+D. Removal from the classroom school property: These acts are clearly criminal in Assaults a teacher or other E. For handicapped students refer nature and are so serious that they to local board policies on individual as defined by law. always require the immediate Uses, exhibits, or possesses: school expulsion procedures. removal of the student from the a.
+A firearm as defined by Texas F. Principal removal of student school.
+The involvement of law from school bus-see Hemphill Penal Code. enforcement authorities and/or Transportation Safety b.
+An illegal knife as defined by action by the Board of Trustees may Texas Penal Code or by Handbook. be required. local policy. $(5\frac{1}{2}" \text{ or more})$ c.
+A prohibited weapon listed in PROCEDURES Texas Penal Code 1.
+The teacher initiates disciplinary Conduct containing the elements of: action by removing student from a.
+Aggravated, sexual or aggravated the classroom.
+(Sec.
+37.002 T.E.A. sexual assault, under Texas Penal Code) NOTE: LEVEL IV EXAMPLES Code.
+2. The administrator verifies the AND DISCIPLINARY b.
+Arson under Texas Penal Code offense and, if necessary confers OPTIONS/RESPONSES ARE c.
+Indecency with a child under with the teacher.
+The principal Texas Penal Code NOT LIMITED TO or other appropriate administrator d.
+Aggravated kidnapping Texas THOSE PROVIDED. schedules a conference within three Penal Code class days with the student's parent e.
+An alcohol or drug offense that is or guardian and the student.
+Sec. punishable as a felony 37.009(a) f.
+Murder or attempted murder.
+3. Parents are notified of the Retaliation against a school charges and informed of their employee in connection with one of rights.
+At the conference, the the offenses listed above, whether or student is entitled to written or oral not the offense occurs on or off notice of the reasons for their school property or at a school-related removal, an explanation of the basis activity. for the removal, and an opportunity Inappropriate use of computers to respond to the reasons for Continued serious or persistent removal.
+Sec.
+37.009(a) 4.
+A misbehavior that violates the district's complete and accurate report is code of conduct after the student has felony, whether committed on or off property or at school related been in AEP.

+Membership in a gang or evidence of recruiting for gangs